Please enter the information below, and we will send you an email with a link to log in

 All rides are tracked by the system and associated with members.
 Data such as distance, duration, calories burned, and carbon offset are captured and uploaded to personal web pages at Bcycle.com.

 Different B-cycle systems (cities, campuses, etc.) charge different amounts, and each system’s website provides all the details.
+For Heartland B-cycle's rates, please visit our Rates Page.

 The cost to use a B-cycle is divided into two components: a membership fee and a usage fee.